MaxWasUnavailable/LethalModDataLib/README.md

     - `CurrentSave` - In a .moddata file that is specific to the current save file
 - `BaseKey` - **Strongly recommended to leave default unless you know what you're doing** - The base key for the data.
   This is used to create the key for the field in the .moddata file.
 If not set, the library will sort this out.
-In general, you should not need to set this unless you are e.g. trying to access the data from another mod (in which case, you should probably be using the `GetFieldInfo` method in `ModDataHelper` instead, since duplicate attribute keys can cause issues).
+In general, you should not need to set this unless you are e.g. trying to access the data from another mod which is not enabled.
+Note that using the same base key for multiple fields will very likely cause unexpected behaviour.
+(If you do want to use the same key as a currently enabled mod, for some case I can't imagine, you should be using the `GetIModDataKey` method in `ModDataHelper` to fetch its information).

 > Example usage: